tonymullen/ups-website/src/partials/s17se/hw/hw9-FinalWriteup-submission.html.md

 Place the presentation materials in the top level directory of your project repository on GitHub.

-Submit the project reflection writeup **in .pdf format** to the Moodle page [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336601).
+Submit the project reflection writeup to the Moodle page [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=373376).

-The report is due by midnight on Wed, 5/11.
+The submission guidelines for your Assignment 6 hold here as well.
+Files should be in **.pdf format**, proofread, and readily identifiable.